Aider-AI/aider/docs/leaderboards/index.md

 ## GPT-4o

 GPT-4o tops the aider LLM code editing leaderboard at 72.9%, versus 68.4% for Opus.
-GPT-4o takes second on aider's refactoring leaderboard with XX, versus Opus at 72.3%.
+GPT-4o takes second on aider's refactoring leaderboard with 62.9%, versus Opus at 72.3%.

 GPT-4o did much better than the 4-turbo models, and seems *much* less lazy.